apache/skywalking/docs/README.md

 - [Contributing Guides](en/guides/README.md).
 Guides are for PMC member, committer or new contributor.
 At here, you can know how to contribute from beginning.
 - [Protocols](en/protocols/README.md).
 Protocols show the communication ways between agents/probes and backend.
 Anyone, interested in uplink telemetry data, definitely should read this.
+- [Apache Committer](en/asf/committer.md).
+The PMC will assess the contributions of every contributor, including, but not limited to, code contributions, and follow the Apache guides to promote, vote and invite new committer and PMC member.
 - [FAQs](en/FAQ/README.md).
 Include a manifest, including already known setup problems, secondary developments experiments.
 When you are facing a problem, check here first.